ptupitsyn/ptupitsyn.github.io/_posts/2020-10-26-Whats-New-In-Ignite-Net-2.9.md

 Some of the characteristics are:

 * The cache is populated eagerly.
 For every local (primary, backup, or near) cache entry on the given node, an up-to-date platform cache entry exists at all times.
 Therefore, read operations for those entries are guaranteed to hit the platform cache - performance is predictable.
 * As a consequence of the above, cache writes can become slower.
-* The same instance is returned repeatedly (`ReferenceEquals(cache[1], cache[1]) == true`).
+* The same instance is returned repeatedly (`ReferenceEquals(cache.Get(key), cache.Get(key)) == true`).
 Any modifications to the returned objects should be avoided: Ignite can discard them at any moment.

-This feature may be not trivial to understand, but provides a huge performance improvement when used correctly.
-Potential scenarios are:

-* 1
-* 2
+### Recommended Use Cases

+* TODO: Rarely updated data
+* TODO: Near caches on client nodes
-* TODO: List included APIs (incl ScanQuery)
+* TODO: Scan queries
-* TODO: Explain like auto-synchronized ConcurrentDictionary
+* TODO: Colocated computations (incl Scan Queries)
-* TODO: Explain with ReferenceEquals, and the dangers of it

 # Call .NET Services From Java: Full Circle of Services